-National 7-hour USPAP (#01700901): Approved in MI, WI & CA. Mandatory 7 hours C.E. every license cycle.
+National 7-hour USPAP (#01700901): Approved in CA, MI, IN, & WI.
+Mandatory 7 hours C.E. every license cycle.
 This is the 2014-2015 version of the 7-hour, National USPAP update published by the Appraisal Foundation.
 The course is taught by an AQB Certified USPAP instructor and will fulfill your obligation to take the National USPAP update course once per continuing education cycle.
 In addition to highlighting the changes to the 2014-2015 edition of USPAP, the course clarifies a number of commonly misunderstood USPAP issues and provides practical, real-world illustrations to help you in your daily practice.
 Cost: $140 MAREA members, $190 non-MAREA members, workbook is included.
 Textbook will be available for classroom use and may be purchased with advance notice for $85.

 Michigan Licensing Law Review (#01700900): Mandatory 2 hours C.E. every license cycle.
 This two-hour course will discuss licensing laws at every level, the occupational code, and the governing boards, Michigan Consumer & Industry Services’ Board of Appraisers and the National Appraisal Foundation.
 Cost: Free for MAREA members, $60 non-MAREA members.